b00tc4mp/isdi-parttime-202303/staff/flors-rueda/fullstack/project/docs/README.md

 - Me as a user, I want to get little awards that stimulate me to keep playing and interact with other users.

 #### **Customization Credits**
-- Me as auser, I want to earn point when I play that I can spend to create more levels or customize my profile
+- Me as a user, I want to earn points when I play that I can spend to create more levels or customize my profile

 </br>